chronoxor/CppLogging/README.md

 ```

 ## Example 3: Configure custom logger with text layout and console appender
-This example shows how to configure a custom logged with a given name to
+This example shows how to configure a custom logger with a given name to
 perform logging with a text layout and console appender sink:

 ```C++